 Most fares are not affected but the direction you choose to fly.
 Each city has slightly different departure taxes along the way and as long as there is availability on the same flights, there will only be a minor change based on if you head East or West.
 Our consultants may suggest to flip the order of the trip should availability make the difference.

 Round the World tickets certainly offer good flexibility and value for money, allowing you to see more for often similar or less than the cost of a return ticket.
 Like return tickets though, dates for each leg are booked in advance and change fees are in place for future amendments.
 Change fees along with seat selections, baggage and even food and entertainment fees are a big part of the airlines profit in the current climate with fare pricing not really changing in tandem with inflation over the past 10-15 years.
 It’s best to have your dates firm where you can and avoid paying those penalties by the airlines.
-On a positive note, with changing a round the world ticket, you are able to change multiple legs on at the same time and is covered by the one change fee [subject tot availability].
-There are also fares with minimal change fees when booking the more inclusive oneworld/star alliance style fares as these have minimal change fees.
+If making dates changes is essential to your trip, consider the more inclusive oneworld/star alliance style fares as these have minimal change fees.